Detroit Section Grant

 The grant was made possible through the AWS Detroit section due to our members and the commitment of supporting companies.

-Applicants for the Detroit Section Grant do not need to meet the Welder Workforce Grant requirements of being SENSE Registered and Education Institution Member.
+Applicants for the Detroit Section Grant do not need to meet the Welding Workforce Grant requirements of being SENSE Registered and Education Institution Member.